tintindas/poetry-archive/src/pages/poems/Art_Is_a_Facebook_Status_About_Your_Winter_Break.md

+---
+layout: "../../layouts/PoemLayout.astro"
-# Art Is a Facebook Status About Your Winter Break
+title: Art Is a Facebook Status About Your Winter Break

-### B.E.
+poet: B.E.
 Fitzgerald
+---

 I swear to every heaven ever imagined,
 if I hear one more dead-eyed hipster
 tell me that art is dead, I will personally summon Shakespeare